State-Space Representation of INGARCH Models and Their Application in Insurance: Conclusion

-This paper bridges INGARCH models and O-SSMs by demonstrating how the former can be represented within the latter framework and by deriving explicit O-SSM formulations for the Poisson and the NB-INGARCH(1,1) cases.
-The two-step state-space representation of the O-SSM enhances interpretability, allows the inclusion of covariates, and provides a convenient treatment of missing observations within the INGARCH modeling paradigm.
+This paper bridges INGARCH models and state-space models (SSMs) by showing how the former can be represented within the latter framework and by deriving explicit SSM formulations for the NB-INGARCH cases.
+The state-space representation improves interpretability, allows covariates to be incorporated under a weakly stationary latent state framework, and provides a convenient treatment of missing observations within the INGARCH modeling paradigm.

-Future research may extend this framework to the broader class of the exponential dispersion family, where conjugate marginal evolutions could again yield closed-form filtering and predictive distributions.
-Furthermore, a systematic investigation of weak stationarity within these extensions, especially under time-varying covariates and panel data settings, would further strengthen the practical relevance of the proposed framework in insurance applications.
+Future research may extend this framework to broader classes of INGARCH models.
+A systematic investigation of weak stationarity within these extensions, especially under time-varying covariates and panel data settings, would further strengthen the practical relevance of the proposed framework in insurance applications.